dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly-deployment-layout.md

 The approach demonstrated in this article serves as a starting point for developers to devise their own strategies and custom loading processes.

 > [!WARNING]
 > Dynamic-link libraries (DLLs) are shared library files on Windows systems that are used by the operating system and applications.
 DLL code can't directly execute on a system, but only a few barriers exist to prevent DLL code execution once the DLL is present on a system.
-Any approach taken to circumvent a default network prohibition on downloading DLLs or files that contain code must be carefully considered for its security implications.
+Any approach taken to circumvent a security restriction must be carefully considered for its security implications.
 These security considerations are beyond the scope of this article, and the approach demonstrated in this article must be used at your own risk.
-We recommend exploring the subject further with your organization's network security professionals.
+We recommend exploring the subject further with your organization's network security professionals before adopting the approach in this article, even in a development environment.
 Alternatives to consider include:
 >
-> * Enable security appliances and security software to permit network clients to download the exact files required by the Blazor WebAssembly app.
+> * Enable security appliances and security software to permit network clients to download and use the exact files required by a Blazor WebAssembly app.
 > * Use [Ahead-of-time (AOT) compilation and deployment](xref:blazor/host-and-deploy/webassembly#ahead-of-time-aot-compilation), which produces a compiled WebAssembly app that doesn't require downloading DLLs to clients.
 > * Switch from the Blazor WebAssembly hosting model to the [Blazor Server hosting model](xref:blazor/hosting-models#blazor-server), which maintains all of the app's C# code on the server and doesn't require downloading DLLs to clients.
 Blazor Server also offers the advantage of keeping C# code private without requiring the use of web API apps for C# code privacy with Blazor WebAssembly apps.

 ## Experimental NuGet package and sample app

 The approach described in this article is used by the experimental [`Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle` package (NuGet.org)](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle).
-The package contains MSBuild targets to customize the Blazor publish output and a [JavaScript initializer](xref:blazor/js-interop/index#javascript-initializers) to use a custom [boot resource loader](xref:blazor/fundamentals/startup#load-boot-resources), each of which are described later in this article.
+The package contains MSBuild targets to customize the Blazor publish output and a [JavaScript initializer](xref:blazor/js-interop/index#javascript-initializers) to use a custom [boot resource loader](xref:blazor/fundamentals/startup#load-boot-resources), each of which are described in detail later in this article.

 [Experimental code (includes the NuGet package reference source and `CustomPackagedApp` sample app)](https://github.com/aspnet/AspLabs/tree/main/src/BlazorWebAssemblyCustomInitialization)

 > [!WARNING]
 > **`Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle` and the `CustomPackagedApp` sample app are unsupported, experimental demonstration resources not intended for for production use.** For more information and to provide feedback to the ASP.NET Core product unit, see [Consider releasing a supported version of `Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle` (dotnet/aspnetcore #36978)](https://github.com/dotnet/aspnetcore/issues/36978).

-The following sections of this article explain the configuration and code in the `Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle` package.
-If you wish to use the experimental, unsupported package without customization:
+Later in this article, the [Customize the Blazor WebAssembly loading process via a NuGet package](#customize-the-blazor-webassembly-loading-process-via-a-nuget-package) section with its three subsections provide detailed explanations on the configuration and code in the `Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle` package.
+The detailed explanations are important to understand when you create your own strategy and custom loading process for Blazor WebAssembly apps.
+To use the published, experimental, unsupported NuGet package without customization as a **local demonstration**, perform the following steps:

 1. Use an existing hosted Blazor WebAssembly solution or create a new solution from the Blazor WebAssembly project template using Visual Studio or by passing the [`-ho|--hosted` option](/dotnet/core/tools/dotnet-new-sdk-templates#blazorwasm) to the [`dotnet new`](/dotnet/core/tools/dotnet-new) command (`dotnet new blazorwasm -ho`).
 For more information, see <xref:blazor/tooling>.